tskaggs/Dribbble-Shot-Watch/README.md

-Designer News + Hacker News Chrome Extension
+Dribbble Shot Watch Chrome Extension
 =========================

-Chrome Extension for a new tab showing Designer News and Hacker News feeds.
+Chrome Extension for a new tab showing your latest shot

 ### Install